 Curriculum Designed for Cyber Security Engineers

-The 30-unit program will consist of ten courses.
-Courses will be offered year-round with three semesters every year; Spring, Summer, and Fall.
-Each semester will last 14 weeks.
-Students will take two courses per semester.
-Courses will run for seven weeks each with a one or two week break in between semesters.
-This intensive format will allow students to focus on one course at a time and to still complete the degree program in 20 months.
+The 30-unit program consists of ten courses.
+Courses are offered year-round with three semesters every year; Spring, Summer, and Fall.
+Each semester lasts 14 weeks.
+Students take two courses per semester.
+Courses run for seven weeks each with a one or two week break in between semesters.
+This intensive format allows students to focus on one course at a time and to still complete the degree program in 20 months.

 Courses typically meet twice a week, after hours, for three-hour sessions.
-Additional homework, research, and study time will be required.
-Students will be advised to spend 15-18 hours per week in each course in order to be successful.
+Additional homework, research, and study time are required.
+Students are advised to spend 15-18 hours per week in each course in order to be successful.